-The SPS Okta Multi-Factor Authentication plugin is available for download as-is, free of charge to every SPS customer from the Okta Multi-Factor Authentication plugin for
+The SPS Okta Multi-Factor Authentication plugin is available for download as-is, free of charge to every SPS customer from the Okta Multi-Factor Authentication plugin for SPS page.

-Safeguard for Privileged Sessions page.
 In case you need any customizations or additional features, contact our Support Team.